Heading overseas? Don't get stung by exorbitant roaming charges.

 Vodafone's travel pack is charged differently from Telstra and Optus.
 For a fee of $5 a day, Vodafone customers can use their included plan value in over 60 different countries.
 The handy thing about Vodafone $5 Roaming is that, so long as your plan was connected after 23 April 2014, you don't have to go out of your way to activate it, meaning you're free to set off on your travels without worrying about setting up a travel pack.

-Eligible countries: Albania, Argentina, Austria, Belgium, Brazil, Bulgaria, Canada, Chile, China, Croatia, Cyprus, Czech Republic, Denmark, England, Estonia, Fiji, Finland, France, Gibraltar, Germany, Greece, Hong Kong, Hungary, Iceland, India, Indonesia, Ireland, Israel, Italy, Japan, Jersey (Guernsey and Isle of Man), Latvia, Lithuania, Luxembourg, Malaysia, Macau, Malta, Monaco, Montenegro, Nauru, Netherlands, New Zealand, Northern Ireland, Norway, Papua New Guinea, Philippines, Poland, Portugal, Romania, Samoa, Scotland, Serbia, Singapore, Slovak Republic, Slovenia, Solomon Islands, South Africa, Spain, Sri Lanka, Sweden, Switzerland, Taiwan, Thailand, Tonga, Turkey, USA, Vanuatu, Vietnam, Wales.
+Eligible countries: Albania, Argentina, Armenia, Austria, Belgium, Brazil, Bulgaria, Cambodia, Canada, Chile, China, Colombia, Croatia, Cyprus, Czech Republic, Denmark, England, Estonia, Fiji, Finland, France, Germany, Gibraltar, Greece, Hong Kong, Hungary, Iceland, India, Indonesia, Ireland, Israel, Italy, Japan, Jersey, Guernsey and Isle of Man, Latvia, Liechtenstein, Lithuania, Luxembourg, Macau, Malaysia, Malta, Mexico, Monaco, Montenegro, Nauru, Netherlands, New Zealand, Northern Ireland, Norway, Papua New Guinea, Paraguay, Peru, Philippines, Poland, Portugal, Romania, Russia, Samoa, Saudi Arabia, Scotland, Serbia, Singapore, Slovak Republic, Slovenia, Solomon Islands, South Africa, South Korea, Spain, Sri Lanka, Sweden, Switzerland, Taiwan, Thailand, Tonga, Turkey, Uruguay, USA, Vanuatu, Vietnam, Wales.

 Pay As You Go Roaming